mitosch/tarmed-validator-api-doc/README.md

 The full documentation is available on SwaggerHub: [TARMED Validator API](https://app.swaggerhub.com/apis-docs/Mitosch/tarmed)

-**NOTE**: The final, unlimited API (/v1) will be available soon (Q2/2020).
-Until release the free preview version (/v0) is available and will be limited by daily usage.

 ## Configuration

 The validation can be configured with several attributes of the `config` object to ignore errors, use inaccurate quantity validations and more: